milanote

 But what’s the difference between a whiteboard app and taking notes?
 The speed is fast.

-Looking at the examples on the official website, you can create quite impressive notes that rival those made with Notion.
-Using the app yourself reveals it operates smoothly.
+Looking at the examples on the official website, it seems that you can create quite impressive notes that rival those made with Notion.
+Moreover, using the app yourself reveals that it operates very smoothly.
 This is likely one of the app’s advantages compared to other whiteboard apps.
 Apps that allow you to work freely on a large board often become noticeably slower and more sluggish as the number of notes and other elements increases.
 Although I haven’t used the app at an advanced level, I appreciated that there was almost no loading time during use.
 This smoothness is definitely a positive aspect.

 The smartphone version of Milanote is really disappointing.